3v4m4r14/invigilation-tests-bsc/README.md

 # invigilation-tests-bsc

 Application for testing likely components of an invigilation system for online tests.

+NB!
+Does not work online due to removed API keys!

 ## Getting Started